Colinus virginianus taylori

 Resident: The range of this species in Nebraska has apparently changed little in more than a century, as Bruner et al (1904) noted that, while it was formerly limited to the east, it was now distributed “practically over the entire state, especially along river and creek valleys and about farms where natural shelter occurs.”

 Nebraska is at the northwest edge of the range of this species; abundance and extent of range fluctuate in response to environmental variables.
 Thus, individuals are routinely observed outside of mapped range during population peaks, but the species may also be absent from portions of the mapped range during population lows.
 Generally, densities are highest in the southeast (Lusk 2017), but the species is found throughout the Platte and Republican River Valleys.
 It is uncommon in the central Niobrara River Valley (Brogie and Mossman 1983).
 In northwest Nebraska, its occurrence is irregular and “highly variable” and dependent on severity of winter weather (Rosche 1982, Johnsgard 1997); Rosche (1994) considered it “sporadic” in the Keith Co area, varying from nearly absent in some years to fairly common in others.
 Between 1996 and 2016 reports from Crescent Lake NWR, Garden Co included a high count of 12 on 31 Oct 1996.
 In 2004, it was considered resident at Smith Lake SRA, Sheridan Co, but reports are lacking since then.
 In Dawes Co between 2003 and 2008 there were five reports, including eight on the Crawford CBC 20 Dec 2005 and 12 on the Harrison CBC 30 Dec 2007.
-Two flushed in southern Morrill Co 17 Jun 2007 were the first seen there by a local farmer in 40 years, and one was along Lodgepole Creek in Cheyenne Co 10 Aug 2014.
+One was heard at Peterson WMA, Sioux Co 9 Aug 2018.
+Two flushed in southern Morrill Co 17 Jun 2007 were the first seen there by a local farmer in 40 years, one was along Lodgepole Creek in Cheyenne Co 10 Aug 2014, and one was heard at Oliver Reservoir, Kimball Co 6 Sep 2018.

 CBC data indicate highest populations in the east and south (0.568 and 0.565 birds per party hour), declining to the north (0.343) and west (0.172).
 An excellent CBC tally at the northern edge of the range was the 102 on the Calamus-Loup CBC 30 Dec 2015; in the south, a count high 117 were found on the Harlan Co CBC 15 Dec 2016.
 Flocking occurs by late Aug; 30 were counted at Johnson WPA, Phelps Co 20 Aug 2000.